SSvolou/CPP2Vec/README.md

 gensim==4.0.1
 ```
 ## Table of Contents
-- ./Data: the processed datasets that we used in our study.
+- ./Data: the processed datasets that we used in our study & CPP2Vec-GenSet.
 - ./Proposed models: all the models (Word2Vec and Machine Learning) we propose to predict unknown CPP sequences based on the task that is studied (CPP-Classification, Uptake-Efficiency and/or PMO-Delivery).
-- ./Notebooks: Jupyter notebooks that can be used to evaluate our proposed trained models.
+- ./Notebooks: Jupyter notebooks that can be used to evaluate our proposed trained models & Tutorial Notebooks.
-- ./Results: includes the calculated evaluation metrics and PCA plots for Validation and Test Datasets.
+- ./Results: includes the calculated evaluation metrics and PCA & UMAP plots for Validation and Test Datasets.
 - ./Custom Scripts: contains Python Scripts that we used to construct and evaluate our proposed models.